AMITYEFET/Find-Flix/README.md

 🧑‍🎨 *Theme* - Choose between Dark, Light, Automatic synchronization with your system settings or get more themes by completing Achievements.

 ↔️ *Card Density* - Change the spacing between cards to show more or fewer items on screen.

+⌨️ *Custom Font* - Upload your own font file (.ttf, .otf, .woff).
+This feature may affect the app's design.
+Note: Some fonts may not support all languages.
 # ♿ Settings - Accessibility
 🔠 *Font Size* - Increase or decrease the text size in the app for more comfortable reading.